AP-Skill-Development-Corporation/GISTCSEA-Django/README.md

     - Dynamic url values to html page{templates}
     - Interface between a controller and templates
     - Styling for temporary view by using inspect element in a browser

+## Day-04(14-07-2022):
+    - Storing the temporary styles to a css file by using the static file handling concepts
+    - Interfaces between controller to templates and templates to views and views to another templates
+    - Bootstrap 4 Online procedure and desinged home,about,grid.html files and authentication forms like registration
+    - Grid system,margins,button,shadow,borders and padding overview by using bootstrap